jesrav/mlops-batch-project-azureml/README.md

 Toy project, that implements passive retraining for a batch prediction regression use case.

-The project is not concerned with deployment or the development of the ML models.
-It uses the Boston housing data and can be run locally.
+The project deploys pipelines for training, inference and drift detection as Azure ML pipeline jobs via the Azure ML cli v2.

 ## Tools used